-REPORTS DUE BEFORE THE NOVEMBER 7, 2023, UNIFORM ELECTION
+REPORTS DUE BEFORE THE NOVEMBER 5, 2024, UNIFORM ELECTION

-T Tuesday, October 10, 2023 30th day before the November 7, 2023, uniform election July 1, 2023, or September 28, 2023 Deadline is extended because of weekend and holiday.
-NOTE: This report must be received by the appropriate filing authority no later than October 10, 2023.
-[FORM C/OH] (all local candidates who have an opponent on the ballot in the November 7 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that are involved with the November 7 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that supported or opposed an opposed candidate or a measure in the November 7 election) the date of campaign treasurer appointment, or the day after the date the last report ended.
-Monday, October 30, 2023 NOTE: This report must be received by the appropriate filing authority no later than October 30, 2023.
-8th day before the November 7, 2023, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the November 7 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved with the November 7 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the November 7 election) September 29, 2023, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after October 28, 2023, may be required.
+Monday, October 7, 2024 30th day before the November 5, 2024, uniform election July 1, 2024, or September 26, 2024 Deadline is extended because of weekend.
+NOTE: This report must be received by the appropriate filing authority no later than October 7, 2024.
+[FORM C/OH] (all local candidates who have an opponent on the ballot in the November 5 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that are involved in the November 5 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that supported or opposed an opposed candidate or a measure in the November 5 election) the date of campaign treasurer appointment, or the day after the date the last report ended.
+Monday, October 28, 2024 NOTE: This report must be received by the appropriate filing authority no later than October 28, 2024.
+8th day before the November 5, 2024, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the November 5 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved in the November 5 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the November 5 election) September 27, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after October 26, 2024, may be required.
 Please consult the Campaign Finance Guide for further information.

-NOTE: A political committee must file pre-election reports if the committee is involved with the election during each pre-election reporting period.
+NOTE: A political committee must file pre-election reports if the committee is involved in the election during each pre-election reporting period.
 A political committee must file an 8-day pre-election report if the committee filed a 30-day pre-election report, even if there is no activity to report during the 8-day reporting period.
 The campaign treasurer of a political committee may be required to file 30-day and 8-day pre-election reports in connection with elections not listed on this schedule.

-COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Tuesday, January 16, 2024 Deadline is extended because of holiday.
-January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,010 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2023, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-December 31, 2023 Tuesday, January 16, 2024 Deadline is extended because of holiday.
-Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2023, or the day after the date the final report was filed.
-December 31, 2023
+COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Wednesday, January 15, 2025 January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,080 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+December 31, 2024 Wednesday, January 15, 2025 Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2024, or the day after the date the final report was filed.
+December 31, 2024

-NOTICE OF DRAWING FOR PLACE ON BALLOT (GENERAL ELECTION)
+NOTICE OF DRAWING FOR A PLACE ON BALLOT